 "Making a charitable contribution to Community Giving Foundation was a simple and easy process that allowed us to earn a tax credit while increasing educational opportunities for youth in our community."
 (J. Donald Steele, Jr., President & CEO, Northumberland National Bank)

 "As a Center that is working to encourage more youth to go into STEM fields, which in turn will help our local economy, we value our partnership with Community Giving Foundation.
 It is through this partnership that we have received funding to provide exciting educational STEM opportunities for the youth in our community."
 (Kimberly Bolig, PhD, Director of Regional STEM Education Center, Bloomsburg University)

 Organizations interested in participating should contact:

-All contributions are administered through the Central Susquehanna Community Foundation, a 501(c)(3) organization, and are tax deductible to the extent provided by law.
-IRS regulations require us to state that no goods or services were provided in consideration for your gift and the Central Susquehanna Community Foundation has exclusive legal control over the contributed assets.
-The official registration and financial information of the Central Susquehanna Community Foundation may be obtained from the PA Dept. of State by calling toll free, within PA, 1-800-732-0999.
+All contributions are administered through the Community Giving Foundation, a 501(c)(3) organization, and are tax deductible to the extent provided by law.
+IRS regulations require us to state that no goods or services were provided in consideration for your gift and the Community Giving Foundation has exclusive legal control over the contributed assets.
+The official registration and financial information of the Community Giving Foundation may be obtained from the PA Dept. of State by calling toll free, within PA, 1-800-732-0999.
 Registration does not imply endorsement.